- Energy Efficiency Solutions

 How then do you successfully turn Energy into an Asset™ at this point?
 Set measurable and meaningful goals that can only be achieved by cooperation, measurement, and intelligently applied capital and operating expenses.
 You should be prepared to “put a stake in the ground” in terms of overall improvement and its contribution to your bottom line such as “$X million in annual savings” or “Y% reduction in energy consumption per widget”.
 Let your organization know that achieving these results is possible if they will commit the necessary resources, including people.

 Then go about achieving these goals by starting an investigation to find opportunities within your facilities.
-These opportunities are likely to include improvements such as lighting upgrades, the installation of variable frequency drives, intelligent building controls, retro-commissioning, and chiller and boiler plant optimization.
+These opportunities are likely to include improvements such as lighting upgrades, the installation of variable frequency drives, intelligent building controls, retro-commissioning, and compressed air optimization.
 Some will be ideas you can implement with little or no money, and of course, you should adopt those immediately.
 Others will require capital.

 Options for financing these capital improvements include self-funded and third-party mechanisms.
 If you can demonstrate that your ideas will exceed your hurdle rates, you may get them funded internally within your business.
 If not, don’t get discouraged as there are third parties available in the financial markets who specialize in investing in energy cost saving projects.
 Finally, one idea that has gained attraction and is being used at some of the world’s most forward-looking organizations is Energy-as-a-Service; look for more about that in a future blog post.